-It’s impossible to miss the promos, ads and hype surrounding discounted merchandise this time of year.
-If you have a few hard-to-please people on your shopping list this season, we have the perfect buying guide.
+It’s impossible to miss the promos, ads and hype surrounding discounted merchandise during the holidays.

 Whether it is a massive 4K TV for your living room, jewelry for your significant other or a cruise for the whole family, shoppers are led to believe the greatest deals of the year are jam-packed into a few hours over Thanksgiving weekend.
 Check it out at BlackFriday.com.